mana-byte/dotfiles-minecraft-style.nixos/README.md

 # the MINECRAFT style ricing dotfiles
-This project is a fan-made minecraft style ricing dotfiles.
+This project is a fan-made minecraft style ricing dotfiles.<br>
+My project may require some modifications to work on your computer.<br>
 usage:
 - hyprland
 - kitty